opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    2 _ Click on the + New page button, to create a new content page.
+    2 + Click on the :tutorial-keycap:`+` New page button, to create a new content page.

 .. rst-class:: img-hide